honestus/ReddiCompass/README.md

 - A Reddit-specific preprocessing pipeline tailored to the linguistic and structural peculiarities of Reddit posts and comments.
 - A flexible feature extraction system that combines:
+  - **Reddit and online social media textual features** (mentions, hashtags, emojis, emoticons, exclamation marks, UPPER words and so on) - which are handled as individual tokens!
   - **Lexical features** (e.g., token frequencies, n-grams)
   - **Syntactic features** (e.g., POS tagging, dependency parsing)
   - **Semantic features** (e.g., embeddings, sentiment, topic distributions)